3 Tips for Checking the Humidity in Your Home

 Purchase a Hygrometer

 Hygrometers are widely available and the easiest way to get an accurate reading.
-According to Energy Star, the humidity level in your home should stay between 30-50%.
+Many home performance experts recommend maintaining indoor humidity levels between 30% and 50%, though the ideal range can vary based on outdoor temperatures, your home's construction, and the season.
 A hygrometer will allow you to monitor your humidity levels, which you should do regularly to ensure consistency.
 While there are other ways of indicating that your home has unregulated humidity levels, purchasing a hygrometer is the best way to get an accurate number and ensure your attempts to regulate are helpful, rather than harmful.

 Pay Attention to Your Home (And Yourself)